sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 5      C      2
 3      C      2

-Table: (\#tab:formatss2) Data Format Suitable for R with More than One Factor.
+Table: (\#tab:formatss2) Data format suitable for R with more than one factor.

-Finally, you might be running an experiment with a repeated measures design, in which all subjects are exposed to all the levels of all the within subjects factors.
-For example you might have your subjects recall word lists either under the effects of a drug or not (factor 1) and with words concrete or abstract words (factor 2).
-In this case the data for presentation might look like the ones in Table \@ref(tab:repeatedh), in which each row represents a single subject.
-Again for R you need to rearrange the data so that each row represents a single observation, and in the case of a repeated measures design you need to add another column that identifies the levels of the "subjects" factor as shown in Table \@ref(tab:repeatedr)
+Finally, you might be running an experiment with a repeated measures design, in which all participants are exposed to all the levels of the within subjects factors.
+For example you might have your participants recall word lists either under the effects of a drug or not (factor 1) and with words concrete or abstract words (factor 2).
+In this case the data for presentation might look like the ones in Table \@ref(tab:repeatedh), in which each row represents a single participant.
+Again for R you need to rearrange the data so that each row represents a single observation, and in the case of a repeated measures design you need to add another column that identifies the levels of the "participants" factor as shown in Table \@ref(tab:repeatedr)

 Drug Concrete  Drug Abstract  No-Drug Concrete  No-Drug Abstract
 -------------  -------------  ----------------  ----------------